MicrosoftDocs/mooncaketest/articles/redis-cache/cache-configure.md

 For more information, see [Redis Keyspace Notifications](http://redis.io/topics/notifications).
 For sample code, see the [KeySpaceNotifications.cs](https://github.com/rustd/RedisSamples/blob/master/HelloWorld/KeySpaceNotifications.cs) file in the [Hello world](https://github.com/rustd/RedisSamples/tree/master/HelloWorld) sample.

 ## <a name="recommendations" id="redis-cache-advisor"></a> Redis Cache Advisor
-The **Redis Cache Advisor** blade displays recommendations for your cache.
+The **Recommendations** blade displays recommendations for your cache.
 During normal operations, no recommendations are displayed.

 ![Recommendations](./media/cache-configure/redis-cache-no-recommendations.png)